Special Litigation & Appeals Unit

 The Special Litigation & Appeals Unit provides legal advice to the State and its agencies and handles litigation in a wide variety of substantive areas, frequently on issues relating to constitutional law and governmental authority.
 The complex and sometimes high-profile cases that the unit handles frequently involve challenges to the validity of state statutes and administrative rules.

 Special Litigation.
 This unit represents the State in significant or complex litigation of unique importance to the State.

 Civil Appeals.
-The unit handles all of the State's civil appeals, including issues involving:
+The unit handles almost all of the State's civil appeals, including issues involving:

-Attorney General Opinions and amicus curiae briefs.
+Attorney General Opinions.
 Staff in the unit drafts the majority of the Attorney General Opinions to the Governor, the Legislature, state agencies, district attorneys, and county corporation counsel.
 Information on requesting an Attorney General opinion can be found here.
-The unit also has the unique role of evaluating requests from other States to join or draft amicus curiae briefs filed in the United States Supreme Court.

 Wisconsin law does not authorize the Attorney General and employees of the Department of Justice to provide legal advice to private individuals.
 If you need legal advice or representation you may want to contact a private attorney.
 The State Bar of Wisconsin Lawyer Referral and Information Service can help you determine if you need a lawyer, and how to proceed if you do.